 According to this chart, a very large tree in a person’s backyard does not necessarily justify a high risk rating.
 Even if just one branch breaks off, the consequences could be severe (see The Neighbours Tree), yet according to this chart its risk rating is low.
 This is because the likelihood of the tree or a branch falling AND hitting someone/something is considered unlikely.

 The areas where there is the most concern is when there is a high likelihood of a branch breaking AND hitting someone/something and in addition to this, the consequences are high.
 For example, a corvette that is parked 24/7 underneath a large and mature tree that has already shows lots of signs of failure would be considered high/extreme on the risk matrix.
+Another factor is how seasonal changes can impact a trees such as ice storms.

 This may not mean removing the tree, perhaps just a conversation with the car owner about finding a new place to park.
 Suddenly, with the car moved,the risk rating could potentially drop down to low.